-All lost and found items are placed in a container in the weight room.
+All lost and found items are placed in the hallway by the boy's restroom.
 It is most helpful if all articles are marked with the student's name.
 This makes the process of identification much easier for the students as well as the school.
 Every quarter, items in the lost and found not claimed will be donated to charity.